 Blue Cross and Blue Shield of Alabama is an independent corporation operating under a license from the Blue Cross and Blue Shield Association, an association of independent Blue Cross and Blue Shield plans.
 The Blue Cross and Blue Shield Association permits us to use the Blue Cross and Blue Shield service marks in the state of Alabama.
-Blue Cross and Blue Shield of Alabama is not acting as an agent of the Blue Cross and Blue Shield of Alabama and sociation.
-No representation is made that any organization other than Blue Cross and Blue Shield of Alabama and your employer will be responsible for honoring this contract.
+Blue Cross and Blue Shield of Alabama is not acting as an agent of the Blue Cross and Blue Shield Association.
+No representation is made that any organization other than Blue Cross and Blue Shield of Alabama will be responsible for honoring this contract.
 The purpose of this paragraph is for legal clarification; it does not add additional obligations on the part of Blue Cross and Blue Shield of Alabama not created under the original agreement.